ravishende/grafana_data_retrieval/extras/queries_notes.md

 ***Note***: These queries are not the most up to date queries used in the code base.

-- For all the most up to date queries, look in the individual class files (e.g. tables.py) and the queries will be stored in a dictionary called self.queries (as well as self.partial_queries for graphs.py).
-Those queries will include Node and pod information that the queries in this queries_notes.md file do not.
+- For all the most up to date queries, look in the individual class files (e.g. tables.py), and the queries will be stored in a dictionary called self.queries (as well as self.partial_queries for graphs.py).
+Those queries will include node and pod information that the queries in this queries_notes.md file do not.

 ___
 ## Getting the json information and original queries (they have since been modified in the code):